400k+

 As of 2026, GitHub (Copilot), Canva (Magic Design), Grammarly, Figma (AI features), and Notion (AI assistant) all employ AI product engineers building user-facing AI features (per public engineering blogs and verified production deployments).
 GitHub Copilot and Grammarly are defining examples of AI deeply woven into the product rather than bolted on as an afterthought.

-If the AI component lives entirely in the backend — batch model training, offline predictions, data pipeline optimization — you need an ML engineer, not an AI product engineer.
+If the AI component lives entirely in the backend (batch model training, offline predictions, data pipeline optimization), you need an ML engineer, not an AI product engineer.
 This role only makes sense when AI directly touches the user experience.
 If the user never sees or interacts with the AI output, the product engineering layer adds overhead without value.

-How Revelo Vets AI Product Developers
+How Revelo Vets AI Product Engineers

 Every developer in Revelo's network passes a multi-stage screening process that takes roughly two weeks.
 Of the hundreds who apply each week, fewer than 2 percent make it through.

 It starts with an AI-powered profile review of professional experience, skills, and written communication.
-Next, an English fluency assessment — written and verbal — because clear communication matters as much as clean code when you're working across time zones.
+Next, an English fluency assessment, written and verbal, because clear communication matters as much as clean code when you're working across time zones.

 Then comes the technical deep dive.
 For AI Product candidates, that means hands-on evaluation of AI integration into product workflows, UX for AI features, evaluation frameworks, and responsible AI practices.
 We test problem-solving and code quality, not textbook trivia.

-Candidates also complete a hands-on skill challenge and soft-skills evaluation — covering real-world problem-solving, async collaboration, and remote-work readiness — followed by a live interview with a senior technical reviewer who pressure-tests depth and fit.
+Candidates also complete a hands-on skill challenge and soft-skills evaluation, covering real-world problem-solving, async collaboration, and remote-work readiness, followed by a live interview with a senior technical reviewer who pressure-tests depth and fit.